National Museum of Natural History: 2007–2012

 The issue became more heated after the press reported that Samper gave permission for the museum to accept a $5 million donation from American Petroleum Institute that would support the museum's soon-to-be-opened Hall of Oceans.
 Two members of the Smithsonian Institution's Board of Regents (which had final say on accepting the donation) questioned whether the donation was a conflict of interest.
 Before the board could consider the donation, the donor withdrew the offer.

 Risser resigned as acting director of the museum on January 22, 2008, in order to return to his position at the University of Oklahoma.
 No new acting director was named at that time.
 Six weeks later, the Smithsonian regents chose Georgia Tech president G. Wayne Clough as the new Secretary.
 Samper stepped down to return to his position as Director of the National Museum of Natural History.

 In June 2008, the Victoria and Roger Sant family donated $15 million to endow the new Ocean Hall at the museum.
 The museum celebrated the 50th anniversary of its acquisition of the Hope Diamond in August 2009 by giving the gemstone its own exhibit and a new setting.
 In March 2010, the museum opened its $21 million human evolution hall.

 In January 2012, Samper said he was stepping down from the National Museum of Natural History to become president and chief executive officer of the Wildlife Conservation Society.
 Two months later, the museum announced it had received a $35 million gift to renovate its dinosaur hall, and a month later the Sant family donated another $10 million to endow the director's position.
 On July 25, 2012, Kirk Johnson, vice president of research and collections at the Denver Museum of Nature and Science, was named Samper's successor effective October 29, 2012.
 By 2013, as Sant Director, Johnson oversaw a museum with 460 employees and a $68 million budget.
-A four-year strategic plan was released in 2021.
+A five-year strategic plan was released in 2021.
 The museum's Mall building was listed on the National Register of Historic Places in 2023.